tinusn/ui-router-metatags/README.md

 ```

 ## To build
-To develop install nodejs and the following packages globally:
+Install nodejs and the following packages globally:
 * gulp
 * tsd